Homestar Runner: Trogdor!! The Board Game

 Trogdor!!
 The Board Game is a board game made by The Brothers Chaps in collaboration with James Ernest.
 The campaign was put on Kickstarter on Tuesday, July 17, 2018, with a goal of $75,000, which was surpassed in the first few hours.
 The campaign ended on Wednesday, August 15, 2018, with a total of $1,421,903 (nearly 20 times the goal) and 23,338 backers.
+In 2022, an expansion pack titled Majicks & 'Mergencies Expando Deck was released, adding new cards and gameplay elements.
 Extra copies are sold in the website's store.

 Trogdor!! is described as a cooperative puzzle area control game in which the players work together to burninate all of the game tiles, thatched-roof cottages, and peasants.
 Every player controls Trogdor, assuming the role of one of the twelve "Keepers of Trogdor".
 Each Keeper has unique powers and items, both decided by cards.
 The game is for one to six players, and play time is 30 minutes with variable levels of difficulty the players can set.
 The recommended age is 14+.
 It comes with a mini-game titled "Stack 'Em To The Heavens" in which you stack the meeples in different ways.
 An album titled Trogdor!!
 The Board Game Rulebook EP, was made to explain the rules of the game.